José Mojica: Hollywood career

 Opera work aside, Mojica found time to pursue an acting career in Hollywood.
 To this end, he began to court film Directors, one of whom was King Vidor.
 When Vidor learned that Mojica wanted to build a hacienda with a music salon in which to 'showcase his talent', he introduced Mojica to the architect John Byers who had recently finished designing Vidor's home.
 Mojica told everyone he was building his mother a "replica of the hacienda her family had lost during secularization."
 That so irritated Byers that he removed the hacienda from the list of homes he'd designed.

 The Hacienda Mojica in Santa Monica Canyon where he later lived with his mother, Dona Virginia, was in an idyllic setting on Santa Monica Creek with neighbors Leo Carrillo and Dolores del Río as well as the remnants of the original Mexican Land Grant family.
 This home not only served as Mojica's "showcase" but through his constant entertaining it quickly became the center of Hollywood's Latino actors community.
 "Mojica's Rancho on Santa Monica Creek was a place where we could relax and be ourselves, away from Hollywood's expectations of players under contracts."

 This home provided him with 'a stage' in which to perform and garner attention from the nearby Studios.
 Mojica signed a contract with Fox Film Corporation in 1930, making his debut the same year as a Spanish outlaw in the romantic musical One Mad Kiss (1930), co-starring Argentine actress Mona Maris.
 He co-starred with her in other films, and often alongside Spanish actresses Conchita Montenegro and Rosita Moreno.
-By finding himself in leading roles through his acting career, he was able to adapt to varied roles which included Latin lovers, a Russian cossack, Sultan of a harem, and a curious impersonation of the legendary Dick Turpin.
+By finding himself in leading roles through his acting career, he was able to adapt to varied roles which included Latin lovers, a Russian cossack, Sultan of a harem, and an impersonation of Dick Turpin.
 For the rest of the decade, he also filmed in Argentine, Mexico, Peru and Spain.

 A short time before his retirement, Mojica originally performed the song Solamente una vez, written by Agustín Lara, in the 1941 film Melodías de América.
 This song was known later as You Belong to My Heart, with English lyrics written by Ray Gilbert, and has been recorded by many other artists, including Andrea Bocelli, Nat King Cole, Bing Crosby, Charlie Haden and Elvis Presley.